 Present in an unused bonus level and the level completion screen in all versions of the game is an idle animation for Crash that is only used exclusively in the NTSC-J version.
 It is simply an extension of Crash's victory animation when he gets a gem.
 The animation is also seen in some Japanese Commercials for the game.

-The Japanese version contains five exclusive music tracks that replaced some themes of the US version: the themes for the Tawna Bonus Round, Koala Kong, Pinstripe Potoroo, Dr. Nitrus Brio, and Dr. Neo Cortex, respectively.
-The original Dr. Neo Cortex theme is still heard in the intro of the Japanese version and in his bonus rounds – only the final battle is replaced.
+The Japanese version contains five exclusive music tracks that replaced some themes of the international versions: the themes for the Tawna Bonus Round, Koala Kong, Pinstripe Potoroo, Dr. Nitrus Brio, and Dr. Neo Cortex, respectively.
+The original Dr. Neo Cortex theme is still heard in the intro of the Japanese version and in his and N. Brio's bonus rounds – only the final battle theme is replaced.

 According to the game's music composer, the replaced tracks for the Japanese release were

 An 11th hour decision made by the Sony people in Japan.
 They felt that the boss rounds needed to sound more 'video game-like'.
 The only reference they gave was music from the Main Street Electrical Parade at Disneyland.
 I only had a day or so to write all those themes.
 My favorite comment was about the original Tawna bonus round music.
 It roughly translated into 'the sound of the guitar mixed with the tree imagery is too nostalgic-sounding'.
 I’m still scratching my head on that one.— Josh Mancell